-Figure 8: Set up of virtual record and stimulation task.
-From Robinson, Descamps, Russell, Buchholz, Bicknell, Antonov, Lau, Nutbrown, Schmidt-Hieber, Hausser, 2020.
-Hausser demonstrated that cells were excited at all phases along the virtual track.
+Figure 11: Set up of virtual record and stimulation task.
+From Robinson, Descamps,Russell, Buchholz, Bicknell, Antonov, Lau, Nutbrown, Schmidt-Hieber and Hausser, 2020.

+Hausser demonstrated that cells were excited at all phases along the virtual track (Figure 12).
 And that he could target cells for stimulation.
-Thus he could drive a state, more than less.

-Figure 9: Baseline physiology of virtual record and stimulation task.
-From Robinson, Descamps, Russell, Buchholz, Bicknell, Antonov, Lau, Nutbrown, Schmidt-Hieber, Hausser, 2020.
-During a test trial, Hausser stimulated the cells that responded at the place on the virtual track that the animal drank the reward, but during an earlier part of the run.
-He found that, indeed. stimulation led to licking.
+Thus he could potentially initiate convergence to a state, more than less.
+During a test trial, Hausser stimulated a fraction (≈ 10) of the cells that responded at the place on the virtual track that the animal drank the reward, but during an earlier part of the run.
+He found that, indeed, stimulation led to licking (Figure 13.
 It was as though the animal thought it was at the reward location, although it was elsewhere.

+Figure 12: Imaing shows neurns that respond to all locations along the track.
+From Robinson, Descamps,Russell, Buchholz, Bicknell, Antonov, Lau, Nutbrown, Schmidt-Hieber and Hausser, 2020.

 All this is consistent with, but not a strong demonstration of, attractor networks.
-Yet we are still in need of experiment that probes the representation in the brain as it discriminated among a multitude of attractors. $\mathbf{2}$ Figure 10: Stimulating about ten neurons normally active at the reward zone leads to enhanced licking at the time of stimulation.
-From Robinson, Descamps, Russell, Buchholz, Bicknell, Antonov, Lau, Nutbrown, Schmidt-Hieber, Hausser, 2020.
+Yet we are still in need of experiment that probes the representation in the brain as it discriminated among a multitude of attractors.

+Figure 13: Stimulating about ten neurons normally active at the reward zone leads to enhanced licking at the time of stimulation.
+PC = place cell.
+From Robinson, Descamps, Russell, Buchholz, Bicknell, Antonov, Lau, Nutbrown, Schmidt-Hieber and Hausser, 2020.

-3.7 Noise and spontaneous excitatory states as a model for epilepsy It is worth asking if, by connection with ferromagnetic systems, rate equations of the form used for the Hopfield model naturally go into an epileptic state of continuous firing, but not necessarily with every cell firing.
+3.6 Noise and spontaneous excitatory states as a model for epilepsy

+It is worth asking if, by connection with ferromagnetic systems, rate equations of the form used for the Hopfield model naturally go into an epileptic state of continuous firing, but not necessarily with every cell firing (Figure 14).
 Epilepsy typically followed a loss or reduction in inhibition, so that a particularly simple model is a network with only excitatory connections.
 This exercise also allows us to bring up the issue of fast noise (variance) that is uncorrelated from neuron to neuron.